Select Page

 Source of Support: Institutional Grants

-Program Description: 2 research positions are available.
-Both positions are internally funded.
-Our faculty members have a wide variety of research interests including global health; diversity and equity in surgery; long-term outcomes in intestinal failure including quality of life; outcomes research using multicenter datasets; basic science investigation in the molecular mechanisms of liver regeneration; clinical outcomes in CDH and pediatric ECLS, pediatric colorectal disease, and pediatric aerodigestive disorders.
-The 2 year fellowship allows the time to obtain an MPH from the University of Washington for those interested.
+Program Description: 3 research fellowship positions are available.
+All positions are internally funded.
+Our faculty members have a wide variety of research interests including global health; diversity and equity in surgery; long-term outcomes in intestinal failure including quality of life; outcomes research using multicenter datasets; clinical outcomes in CDH and pediatric ECLS; pediatric colorectal disease; and pediatric aerodigestive disorders.
+The 2 year fellowship allows the time to obtain an optional MPH from the University of Washington for those interested.
 Tuition is the responsibility of the fellow but is at a reduced rate.
-There is also the opportunity to work on numerous clinical projects within the division.
+There is also the opportunity to work on numerous clinical projects with faculty throughout the division.

 Seattle Children’s Hospital